vivek-padelkar/moviebooking/readme.md

 }
 }

-3. press send keyafter that you will receive encrypted body
-4. you can use this as request body for protected routes
+iii. press send keyafter that you will receive encrypted body iv. you can use this as request body for protected routes

-To run the test case
+5. To run the test case

-1. you have to run the command npm test from your project root directory
+i. you have to run the command npm test from your project root directory